 Each bonus comes with wagering requirements, also called rollover requirements or playthrough requirements.
 The rollover requirement is basically how much you have to wager before you can withdraw winnings from the bonus.

-If receiving a no deposit bonus or a risk-free bet, there is little to worry about here.
+If receiving a no deposit bonus or a risk-bonus bet, there is little to worry about here.
 You can wager the site credit once at most sportsbooks, and whatever you win will be immediately available to be taken out if you wish.
 The original site credit will not be returned to your account, so any profits are withdrawable cash.

 Sportsbooks have different ways of awarding the first deposit bonus and enforcing the wagering requirement, and the method varies from site to site, which we'll get into more below.
 For these reasons, be sure to check the terms and conditions for the site you are signing up for.